 Anti-virus software works by scanning your system for virus signatures.
 After detecting a signature, an anti-virus program will isolate it so that it won’t affect your system.
 In addition, anti-virus software warns you if a website or email has been infected.
 This not only protects your computer from damage; it also protects your sensitive information and lessens your risks of identity theft.
 By paying attention to these alerts, you can avoid walking into a computer virus trap before it’s too late.

 Choosing Anti-Virus Software

 - Pay attention to alerts.
-If you get a message that a website or email is infected, don’t visit it.
+If you get a message that a website or email is infected, don’t visit or open it.

 - Be careful about downloads.
 If a file comes from a site that doesn’t seem secure or has a history of vulnerability issues, don’t download it.

 - Anti-virus software isn’t just a convenience — it’s an absolute necessity for any PC user.
 Fortunately, by doing a bit of homework and staying proactive when it comes to security, you can find anti-virus software that will keep your computer — and your personal information — safe from malicious attacks.